Viewable With ANY Browser

 Herbs

-The walkway intersection between the teardrop and circular beds is quite wide, wide enough for several 10-inch flower pots with herbs, placed on the walkway itself, on either side.
-Perennial herbs include peppermint (Mentha piperita), tarragon (Artemisia dracunculus), golden thyme (Thymus vulgaris 'Aureus'), sage (Salvia officinalis), oregano (Origanum vulgare), and bay (Laurus nobilis).
-When the weather permits, there are also such annual herbs as basil (Ocimum basilicum) and dill (Anethum graveolens).
+The path intersection between the teardrop and circular beds is quite wide, wide enough for several 10-inch flower pots with herbs, placed on the path itself, on either side.
+Perennial herbs include peppermint (Mentha piperita), tarragon (Artemisia dracunculus), English thyme (Thymus vulgaris), sage (Salvia officinalis), oregano (Origanum vulgare), and bay (Laurus nobilis).
+When the weather permits, there is also basil (Ocimum basilicum), which sometimes persists through a mild winter for a second year.

 Yes, we do use these herbs in our kitchen, along with the rosemary growing in front.